garcia-nacho/garcia-nacho.github.io/_posts/Baehhh.md

 df<-read.csv("/home/nacho/VAE_Faces/datasheep.csv")
 df<-as.matrix(df)
 df<-array(as.numeric(df[,2:785]), dim = c(nrow(df),28,28,1))</pre></code>
-Next, you load the images and you reshape the array to the shape {number of samples,28,28,1} -1 because there is only one channel-
+Next, you load the images and you reshape the array to the shape {number of samples,28,28,1}, the last dimension is 1 because there is only one channel.
 {: style="text-align: justify"}

 ## The encoder
-Now that the data is ready, we can start creating the encoder part of the model which is in deed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is indeed and adapted version of this one [here](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
-The encoder model consists in a set of convolutional layers connected to a neural net to capture the features of the drawings.
+Now that the data is ready, we can start creating the encoder part of the model which is indeed very similar to the one that I described [here](https://garcia-nacho.github.io/VAEs/) and that is actually an adapted version of this [one](https://tensorflow.rstudio.com/keras/articles/examples/variational_autoencoder.html).
+The encoder consists of a set of convolutional layers to capture the features of the drawings, these layers are connected to a neural net.
 {: style="text-align: justify"}

 <pre><code>#Model